d4nielmeyer/DeployingMLModel/notebooks/README.txt

-To make the site available on the web, we can create a container and host it on AWS.
+To make the site available on the web, we can create a container and host it on AWS:
-- flask-demo.zip contains contains all the files needed to create the container
+- flask-demo.zip contains all the files needed to create the container
 - create the docker image
 - host the container online and get the public IP
 - in sentiment.html, update the URL with the public IP